-Collaboration: Besides a teamwork-focused mindset, you’ll also need to provide your team with the right tools to collaborate with each other.
+Collaboration: Besides a teamwork-focused mindset, you’ll also need to provide your team with the right tools to enhance collaboration in the workplace.
 Shared documents, messaging tools, and collaborative work management tools are key components to making a virtual team work.

 Keep these key elements in mind when managing your remote team but also know that there are additional factors that build the foundation for a successful virtual team.
 Here’s a roundup of our favorite tips to hire and lead a highly collaborative and well performing remote team.

 Remote hiring opens up a whole new world of opportunities and challenges.
 You’re no longer restricted to finding people in your area and can hire from a much bigger talent pool.
 However, geographically dispersed teams have to rely on more than just talent.
 Team members have to show excellent communication skills and be self-sufficient, results-driven, and capable of keeping themselves motivated in an isolated environment.